3D Print Finance

 You may find that your existing equipment represents the largest investment in your business.

 Asset Refinance can let you use that investment again - while still retaining full use of your equipment

-It works by letting you finance the equipment you already own to release cash.
+It works by letting you finance the equipment you already own to release cash - refinancing existing assets.
 So with Asset Refinance, the finance company will buy the asset from you for an agreed cost based on its current market value, providing you with the cash sum you need.
 They will then let you buy or lease the asset back from them, under a new finance arrangement.